petrushchako/Linux/Commands/ps.md

 - `TTY`: Terminal associated with the process.
 - `TIME`: CPU time used by the process.
 - `CMD`: Command or command line used to launch the process.

+## Example:
+1. To display information about all processes:

+    `ps -e`

+2. To display detailed information about processes owned by a specific user:

+    `ps -u username -l`